solutionsanz/docker-images/OracleInstantClient-ADW/README.md

 You can run a container interactively to execute ad-hoc SQL and PL/SQL statements in SQL*Plus:

 ```
-docker run -ti --rm oracle/instantclient-adw:18.3.0 sqlplus hr/welcome@example.com/pdborcl
+docker run -ti --rm oracle/instantclient-adw:18.3.0 sqlplus username@servicename

+or

+docker run -it --rm oracle/instantclient-adw:18.3.0 bash

 ```

 ## Adding Oracle Database Drivers

 To extend the image with optional Oracle Database drivers, follow your desired driver installation steps.
 The Instant Client libraries are in `/usr/lib/oracle/<version>/client64/lib` and the Instant Client headers are in `/usr/include/oracle/<version>/client64/`.

 The Instant Client libraries are in the default library search path.